estnltk/estnltk/docs/tutorials/text.rst

 However, if the method modifies the string, such as :py:meth:`~estnltk.text.Text.strip`, the method returns a new :py:class:`~estnltk.text.Text` instance, invalidating all computed attributes such as the start and end positions as a result of tokenization.
 These attributes won't be copied to the resulting string.
 However, all the original keyword arguments are passed to the new copy.
+It is recommended to use these methods in case the text does not have any layers.

 Here is an example showing few of these methods at work::